- Prospective Students

 A 34-hour program for those who primarily serve adult populations presenting with complex needs in physical health, mental health, and substance use

 View adult track »

 A hybrid 53-hour program for those interested in the distinct considerations for providing care in an integrated setting with pediatric and adult populations

 The certificate program in IBHPC is an interactive web-based learning experience.
 Participants connect from their home or work computer.
 Each course is a mix of web-based live interactive lectures and pre-recorded self-paced lectures.
 During all live sessions, participants will have instant access to faculty in real time for comments, questions, and discussions.

 Participants require access to high-speed Internet and a computer with a camera and microphone.
 You do not need special skills to participate successfully in a distance-learning environment.
 We will provide detailed, user-friendly instructions and technical support.
 We have found user-friendly webcams with microphones for as low as $25.00.

-The IBHPC instructional team is an interdisciplinary group of professionals committed to promoting and establishing integrated, culturally competent, and recovery-oriented systems of care.
+The IBHPC instructional team is an interdisciplinary group of professionals committed to promoting and establishing integrated, culturally-responsive, and recovery-oriented systems of care.
 The instructional roster reflects expertise from many disciplines, including social work, nursing, psychology, and medicine, and is comprised of front-line clinical staff operating in real-world integrated health environments as well as nationally recognized scholars and academicians.